inesc-id/bgp/README.md

 password: `mininet`

-Then clone this repository (checkout CrypotPingServer) and install the necessary dependencies with
+Then clone this repository and install the necessary dependencies with

 `$ ./install.sh`.